Towards Efficient LLM Grounding for Embodied Multi-Agent Collaboration: Environment Details

 \subsection{Overcooked-AI}

-In \emph{Overcooked-AI}, two agents are originally required to make as much soup as possible in limited timesteps with high coordination efficiency.
+\emph{Overcooked-AI} \citep{micah2019overcooked_ai} is a fully cooperative multi-agent benchmark environment based on the wildly popular video game Overcooked.
+In this environment, agents need to deliver soups as fast as possible.
+Each soup requires placing up to 3 ingredients in a pot, waiting for the soup to cook, and having an agent pick up the soup and deliver it.
+In details, two agents are originally required to make as much soup as possible in limited timesteps with high coordination efficiency.
 Agents place a specified number of onions in a pot, leave them to cook for a specified number of timesteps, put the resulting soup in a dish, and serve it, giving all agents a reward.
 The capacity of all agents to pick up items is 1.
 Every agent can only carry 1 item such as the dish and the onion.

-In our experiment, to enable measuring with the success rate metric, we modify the task as cooking and delivering a soup to the service counter within a specified number of timesteps.
-The action set of this environment are as following: \begin{enumerate} \item north: agent moves one step north.
+The environment consists of 5 different kitchen scenarios, covering from low-level motion coordination challenges to high-level strategy coordination challenges.
+In our experiment, we chose two representative scenarios: \textbf{Cramped Room} and \textbf{Forced Coordination}, and set the number of ingredients to make soups as 2 and the timesteps to cook as 2.
+Importantly, to enable measuring with the success rate metric, we modify the task as cooking and delivering a soup to the service counter within a specified number of timesteps.

+The action set of this environment is as follows: \begin{enumerate} \item north: agent moves one step north.
 If agent collides with another object, it will not move. \item south: agent moves one step south.
 Same as the previous term. \item east: agent moves one step east.
 Same as the previous term. \item west: agent moves one step west.
-Same as the previous term. \item interact: agent interacts with a object, including picking up or putting down an item, turning on the cooking table, and putting the cooked soup in the dish. \item stay: agent does nothing. \end{enumerate} The first four actions (north, south, east and west) cover the movement of the agent, and the interact action enables the interaction between the agent and other objects.
+Same as the previous term. \item interact: agent interacts with a object, including picking up or putting down an item, turning on the cooking table, and putting the cooked soup in the dish. \item stay: agent does nothing. \end{enumerate} The first four actions (north, south, east, and west) cover the movement of the agent, and the interact action enables the interaction between the agent and other objects.
 We use Figure~\ref{env-over-pic} to explain the above rules:

 \paragraph{Cramped Room.} Two agents collaborate in a relatively small kitchen, and thus two agents must be extremely careful to avoid collisions in order to complete the cooking task as quickly as possible.
 The scenario is shown in the Figure~\ref{env-over-pic}. \paragraph{Forced Coordination.} The working spaces of two agents are completely separated, where one agent only has access to the cooking table and the service counter and the other only has access to onions and dishes.
 The scenario is shown in the Figure~\ref{env-over-forced-pic}.